eerimoq/simba/doc/developer-guide/testing.rst

    :doc:`../boards/stm32vldiscovery`, :doc:`../boards/esp12e` and
    :doc:`../boards/esp01`

-The DS3231 device (on the bread board to the left) is connected over i2c to the :doc:`../boards/arduino_mega`.
+The DS3231 device (on the breadboard to the left) is connected over i2c to the :doc:`../boards/arduino_mega`.

 CAN0 is connected to CAN1 on the :doc:`../boards/arduino_due`.
 The CAN